 Many of you will have your own stretching routines but the YCRC Women’s Squad Stretching is a simple guide to follow if needed.
 Despite the name I believe men can achieve these stretches too with practice!

-Any more suggestions to add to the above or photos of yourselves in action please use the YCRC Facebook page or email me at firstname.lastname@example.org.
-Thanks to all who have contributed and do share what you’re up to on our social media sites.
+Any more suggestions or links to add to the website piece please email firstname.lastname@example.org.
+Thanks to all who have contributed and do share what you’re up to with the club.

 British Rowing’s Go Row Indoor newsletter will become a weekly publication, offering you workout videos and fitness tips for people of all ages, abilities and backgrounds.
 Regardless of whether you can currently access a rowing machine, there will be something for everyone!
 Sign Up Here